This spot has been added by

 The shallow reef flat can’t be snorkeled, but you can watch it from the drop-off.

-Soft corals are rare, even if some leather corals are found in places.
-You will also notice unhealthy areas, where the coral has bleached or disappeared.
+Soft corals are rare, even if some leather corals are found in certain areas.
+You will also notice unhealthy areas where the coral has bleached or disappeared.

 The yellow-edged lyretail is a common sighting in Coral Beach.